Aleksao998/LightningUserVault/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41E Bug report"
-about: Report a bug or problem with running LightingUserVault
+about: Report a bug or problem with running LightningUserVault
 labels: Bug
 ---